TMKamsma/Pyontronics/PAPER.md

 This code requires the optuna library.
 Install it using `pip install optuna`.
 The dashboard requires the optuna-dashboard library.
 Install it using `pip install optuna-dashboard`.

-## Authors

-Tim Kamsma

-Jelle Jasper Teijema

-# License

-This extension is released under the MIT License.

-# Contact

-This work is part of  https://doi.org/10.48550/arXiv.2505.13451.
-For questions, please contact t.m.kamsma@uu.nl